hqywork/EntityFramework.wiki.Chinesize/Getting-and-Building-the-Code.md

 ### Run tests

 Our tests are written using [xUnit.net 2.0](https://github.com/xunit/xunit), and can be run using your favorite runner.
-We recommend either the [xUnit.net runner for Visual Studio 2013](http://visualstudiogallery.msdn.microsoft.com/463c5987-f82b-46c8-a97e-b1cde42b9099) or [TestDriven.Net](http://www.testdriven.net/).
+We recommend either the built-in Visual Studio test runner or [TestDriven.Net](http://www.testdriven.net/).

 ## Build from Command Prompt
 You can also build and run tests from Command Prompt using the following.